Enclavely/tailor/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Added: error message if the page canvas is not properly initialized.
+* Fixed: clicking links within the canvas will cause the page to be redirected.

 = 1.3.2 =
-* Fixed: Debug error message displayed when no admin setting description is provided.
+* Fixed: debug error message displayed when no admin setting description is provided.

 = 1.3.1 =
 * Added: descriptions to some admin settings.